What makes your products superior to others on the market?

 Is higher thread count better?

 Not necessarily.
 Higher thread count fabrics have smaller yarns, so they are generally lighter and softer.
-On the other hand, smaller threads are weaker.
-Higher thread count fabrics can be far less durable than lower thread count fabrics.
-We use a 400 thread count singly-ply Egyptian cotton.
+On the other hand, smaller threads are weaker; higher thread count fabrics can be far less durable than lower thread count fabrics.
+We use a 400 thread count singly-ply long staple Egyptian cotton.
 This is a down-proof fabric with the long-term benefits of a durable, single ply yarn.

 Do I have to use a cover with my down comforter?

 Your comforter will last longer if you use a cover, and making the bed will be a snap, but many people like the look of a down comforter without a cover.
 You can take your choice; wear out the shell of the comforter or wear out a removable cover.
-You can replace the cover, or we can remake the comforter by putting the down into a new shell.
 You might think twice about using a comforter without a cover if you have children or pets that jump on the comforter.
 A limited amount of cleaning will not hurt a down comforter, but excessive cleaning will.

 What is the best way to properly wash my comforter or pillow?